 To enable NVIDIA GPU streaming on Linux, recent Linux distributions such as Ubuntu are recommended, as they provide better support for the latest NVIDIA video drivers.
 For example, Ubuntu includes the ubuntu-drivers tool for easy NVIDIA driver installation.
 For detailed instructions, visit Ubuntu NVIDIA Drivers Installation.
 Always install the latest video driver, as GPU encoding may not function with outdated drivers.

-After driver installation, run nvidia-smi in a command console to verify the installation.
+After driver installation on any OS, run nvidia-smi in a terminal to verify the installation and display GPU hardware information:

 # nvidia-smi